spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 1. Upload the ci.iso file generated in the previous step to a datastore in vSphere using the vCenter console.

-2. Download the default Palette Edge Installer image (ISO) from the appliances page on the Palette Management Console.
+2. Download the default Palette Edge Installer image (ISO) from the clusters/edge hosts page on the Palette Management Console.

 3. Upload this ISO to a datastore in vSphere using the vCenter console.

 4. Create a new VM using the vCenter console.
 Add 2 CD drives to this VM and select the Palette Edge installer for one of them and the ci.iso 4. file for the other.

-5. Select other settings, such as Network, Datastore, Folder, etc., as appropriate for your environment.
+5. Select other settings, such as Network, Datastore, Folder, etc., as appropriate for your environment, if.

 6. Power on the VM.

 7. Monitor the VM console for log messages.
-The installer and user data will be copied to the hard disk, and the VM will show a message “...”.
+The installer and user data will be copied to the hard disk, and the VM will shut down.

 8. Power off the VM